Dashboard Alternative School Status (DASS) FAQsFrequently Asked Questions and Answers for the DASS Program.

 DASS Graduation Rate

-I have students who transfer out of a traditional school and enrolled in a DASS school within my district.
-How is the student included in the district's graduation rate?
+I have students in my district who transfer out of traditional schools and enroll in DASS schools.
+How are these students included in the district's graduation rate?

 At the district-level, students are included only once in the district's graduation rate: